DavidMiles1925/fp-frontend/README.md

 **-- 2.1.1** User Documentation

-This will include an FAQ for users to peruse, as well as some helpful tips for navigating the website and order process as easily as possible.
+This will include an FAQ for users to explore, as well as some helpful tips for navigating the website and order process as easily as possible.

 ### 2.4 - Main Page Content

 Currently the main page is lacking in rich content.
 The creation of more videos, as well as time spent growing the brand will allow for the creation of better and more abundant content.

-## 3 - Documentation
+## 3 - Documentation - UNDER CONSTRUCTION

 ### 3.1 - Components